Latest:

 Read more

-Featured - Home Small Shortliner
+Shortliner Featured - Home Small

 Container Woes: ‘Busiest Period in Trade-Ever’

-March 9, 2021March 9, 2021 Kristi Ruggles Global Shippers Forum, trade
+March 9, 2021March 9, 2021 Kristi Ruggles trade, Global Shippers Forum

 Group says top-dollar rates for declining service levels cannot continue.
 Container companies blame some bottlenecks on North American infrastructure.